-A certified transmitter not approved as a modular device under the FCC rules may be placed or inserted into another host as either a stand-alone or plug-in transmitter, if it is accessible by the enduser or field technician and the FCC ID is visible from the outside, or visible without difficulty, when the transmitter is accessed.
-Further approval is not required if there are no modifications or physical changes to the transmitter and housing, only antennas approved by the manufacturer are used and all other FCC grant conditions and usage configurations are properly followed.
-For example, a certified wireless modem PCI card with a manufacturer approved antenna may be inserted into a typical personal computer; or an access point may be placed inside an equipment cabinet.
+- certification (FCC ID) is required.
+For example, approval of a desktop and tower computer under the same FCC ID, or a laptop and desktop under the same FCC ID, is not permissible. - B. A certified transmitter not approved as a modular device under the FCC rules may be placed or inserted into another host as either a stand-alone or plug-in transmitter, if it is accessible by the enduser or field technician and the FCC ID is visible from the outside, or visible without difficulty, when the transmitter is accessed.
+Further approval is not required if there are no modifications or physical changes to the transmitter and housing, only antennas approved by the manufacturer are used and all other FCC grant conditions and usage configurations are properly followed. - C. For example, a certified wireless modem card (e.g., PCI form factor) with a manufacturer approved antenna may be inserted into a typical personal computer; or an access point may be placed inside an equipment cabinet.
 Access to the transmitter must use common enclosure access methods so that end-users or installers do not require any special tools except for simple screw drivers, snap open covers or lock keys to access, remove and replace the transmitter.
-In cases where the non-modular transmitter is not end-user accessible and replaceable, the entire enclosure or device must receive a new authorization.

-See KDB 996369 for further guidance on devices approved as modules.
+In cases where the non-modular transmitter is not end-user accessible and replaceable, the entire enclosure or device must receive a new authorization. - D. See also KDB Publication 996369 for further guidance on permissive changes for devices approved as modules.